gudzpoz/luajava/docs/proxy.md

 ### Workaround

-A way to workaround this is to introduce some intermediate interfaces:
+A way to work around this is to introduce some intermediate interfaces:

 ```
 Original hierarchy: